Focus4TAPS Trial – Research to Develop Practice in Primary Science

-This project is currently exploring how we can make sure that all children with SEN Support experience an education that is carefully matched to their needs and which allows them to fulfil their potential?
-It is looking in detail at SEN Support cohorts and considering how schools are meeting their needs following the Code of Practice changes.
+This project explored how we can make sure that all children with SEN Support experience an education that is carefully matched to their needs and which allows them to fulfil their potential?
+It looked in detail at SEN Support cohorts and considered how schools are meeting their needs following the Code of Practice changes.

-This project, led by Meadow High School and Brunel University, is being carried out in ten schools, across Hillingdon, (including St. Mary’s Catholic Primary School) with support from the LA Inclusion Team.
+This project, led by Meadow SEN School and Brunel University, was carried out in ten schools, across Hillingdon, (including St. Mary’s Catholic Primary School) with support from the LA Inclusion Team.

 National Award for Special Educational Needs Co-ordination (NASENCo)